Health & Safety

 - Must follow the 6-foot social distancing mandate

-- Must complete the COVID 19 self-screening questionnaire before being granted entry
+- Must complete the COVID 19 attestation before being granted entry

 - Health and Safety Requirements: